A hearty Italian soup with humble origins, Ribollita is made with vegetables and beans and thickened with leftover bread.

 The word “ribollita” actually means “reboiled” and it comes from the fact that traditionally, the soup is made from reboiling leftover vegetable soup the next day with the addition of bread.
 The process of reboiling the soup thickens it and makes it heartier.
 It also concentrates the flavors, so it is commonly said that ribollita is even better the next day.

 Although every Italian cook probably has their own version of ribollita, almost all of them contain a mixture of inexpensive vegetables, cannellini beans and bread.
 While many versions contain cabbage and potatoes, the hallmark of the dish is cavolo negro or “black cabbage” also known as Tuscan kale.
 Tuscan kale, with its deeply wrinkled dark green leaves, has a mild flavor and sturdy texture which stands up well in this soup.
-To read all about the nutritional benefits of kale, see my last post from 12/2/11.
+To read all about the nutritional benefits of kale, CLICK HERE.

 Because most of us don’t have two days to make dinner, I’ve taken a couple of liberties with this recipe so that you’ll be able to get it on the table in under an hour.
 I use canned beans instead of dried- if you have time, you can boil dried beans and then use some of the cooking water in the soup.
 Also, I add cubes of firm bread right at the end of the cooking process- this thickens the soup and the bites of bread are delicious as they soak up the flavors of the soup like a sponge.

 This vegetarian soup is a hearty, stick-to-your-ribs dish that’s filling and perfect for a cold winter’s night.
 It’s low in calories and fat and it gets a nice boost of protein and fiber from the beans and vegetables.
 Just one word of advice- you may want to double the recipe to make enough for leftovers because it tastes even better the next day!